JetBrains/teamcity-documentation/topics/creating-and-managing-users.md

 Use the __Groups__ tab to view the [groups](creating-and-managing-user-groups.md) the user belongs to and add/remove the user from groups.

+To add a user to the specific group (for example, a group of developers for the given project), you should have one of the following permissions:

+* **Change user roles in project** (included in the **Project administrator** role) — this permission is sufficient to add new people to a group of users who are working on the same project you administer.
+For example, if you administer only project A, you cannot add users to a group with the "Project developers" role for project B.
+* **Modify user profile and roles** (included in the **System administrator** role) — allows you to add any users to any groups.

 ## Add User to Project

 To add a user to a specific project and manage permissions this user has in it, you need to assign them with a certain role.
 Read how to [manage roles](managing-roles-and-permissions.md#Managing+Roles).